epimorphics/sapi/README.md

 Security fixes to `main` should be ported `sapi3` as well.

+Branch `sapi3-orig` is a preserved version of the initial sapi3 development to support archeology.

 # Simple API

 Library and starter application for providing simple JSON APIs onto published Linked Data.